rsapping2/my-website/src/content/blog/job-boards.md

 ### [7.
 Remote OK](https://remoteok.com)
 **Category:** Remote and Flexible Work
-A highly tailored to remote jobs featuring tech, marketing, and support roles with filters and salary estimates.
+Tailored to remote tech jobs, marketing, and support roles with filters and salary estimates.
 It's worth noting that I had issues signing up.
-The Outlook email I had used successfully for other accounts was flagged as "bounced," and I was asked to use a different email.
-While attempting to do so, each username I tried became unavailable, which made the process even more frustrating.

 **Pro:** Keep updated includes salary data.
 **Con:** Some listings may be freelance or contract only, which isn’t ideal for all.